Pierre-Emmanuel41/messenger/README.md

 IProtocol protocol10 = manager.getOrCreate(1.0f);

 // The protocol 1.0 supports the request identifier 1
-// When an array of bytes needs to be parsed and the request identifier is 1
+// When an array of bytes needs to be parsed, the protocol version is extracted
+// and if the protocol is 1.0 and the request identifier is 1 the EntityWrapperV10
-// The EntityWrapperV10 will be used to parse the bytes array.
+// will be used to parse the bytes array.
 // When data has to be sent to the remote and the latest protocol that supports
 // the identifier 1 is the protocol 1.0 then the EntityWrapperV10 will be used
 // to generate the array of bytes.